anbuksv/avantation/README.md

 Bug reports and code and documentation patches are welcome.
 ## Install

-Direct downloads are available through the [releases page](https://github.com/anbuksv/avantation/releases/latest).
+Direct downloads are available through the [release page](https://github.com/anbuksv/avantation/releases/latest).

 If you have Node installed on your computer just run npm install